marcov/tech-notes/docs/Linux/networking.md

 straight to the network layer (IP).
 Hence `socket(AF_INET, SOCK_RAW, protocol)` needs the protocol to be specified.

-There is there is no concept of a port number (local or remote) on a raw socket, since that's something out of control of the kernel.
+There is no concept of port number (local or remote) on a raw socket, since that's something the kernel does not control.

 ### Outgoing packets

-Given a protocol, the data transmitted with `send()` should be:
+Depending on the `protocol` passed to `socket(...)`, the data transmitted with `send()` is:

 - `IPPROTO_TCP`:  the full TCP packet (with headers)
 - `IPPROTO_UDP`: the full UDP packet (with headers)
 - `IPPROTO_RAW`: the full IP packet (with headers)

-Whether the kernel adds or not the IP header is controlled via the `IP_HDRINCL` socket option.
-When not set, the kernel will add the header for you.
+The kernel can add the IP header via the `IP_HDRINCL` socket option.
+The kernel adds the header when the option is *not* set.
 In addition, the kernel also takes care of setting the "protocol" field in the IPv4 header, based on what protocol was specified to `socket()`.

-Protocol `IPPROTO_RAW` implies `IP_HDRINCL` set.
+- Socket protocol `IPPROTO_RAW` implies `IP_HDRINCL` being set.
-Protocol `IPPROTO_RAW` is send-only.
+- Socket protocol `IPPROTO_RAW` is send-only.

 ### Incoming packets

-When receiving, we are always getting the full IP + TCP/UDP headers.
+When receiving, we are *always* getting the full IP + TCP/UDP headers.

-When a packet is received, it is passed to any raw sockets which have been bound to the packet protocol, before the packet being passed to other protocols handlers.
+When a packet is received, it is passed to *any* raw sockets which have been setup with the protocol of the packet.
+This is done before the packet is passed to other protocols handlers.

 ## Block network for one process

-If you can control how to start the process, you can start it in a new network namespaces with no network interfaces.
+- If you can control how to start the process, you can start it in a new network namespaces with no network interfaces.

-If you don't have control of the process, you can use cgroups + iptables:
+- If you don't have control of the process, you can use cgroups + iptables:

 ```
 mkdir /sys/fs/cgroup/net_cls/block